thebullbandit/dw3-survey-logger/README.md

 - Fixed: Removed stale "Jump ~XX LY upward" line from Next Sample Location panel
 - Fixed: Density Excel export now writes the actual CMDR name to the sheet instead of using the template default
 - Improved: Observation window is now scrollable and resizable - users can shrink the window without losing the Save/Cancel buttons
-- Improved: Removed 20-system-per-sample limit - users can now scan as many systems as they want per sample
+- Improved: Removed 20 system sample limit, users can now scan as many systems as they want per sample
 - Added: Reset Observer Progress option in the Options menu (soft-reset, data preserved in database)
 - Added: Cache cleanup on startup to prevent stale bytecode issues after updates